About going on to doctoral studies

 Career paths after graduation

-In the sciences, although it depends on the field of specialization, a certain number of students end up working as researchers in companies.
-On the other hand, in the humanities, students generally aim to become university professors or work at public research institutions.
-The outlook after completing a doctoral program is not necessarily bright.
-While the number of doctoral students is increasing, the number of undergraduate students is not increasing as much due to the declining birthrate, so there is little prospect of an increase in university professor positions.
+In science and engineering fields, depending on the specialization, a certain number of graduates find research positions in companies.
+On the other hand, in the humanities, graduates generally aim to become university professors or work for public research institutions.
+The prospects after completing a doctoral program are not necessarily bright.
+While the number of doctoral students is increasing, the number of undergraduate students is not increasing at the same rate due to the declining birthrate, so there is little prospect of an increase in university professorships.

-However, the appeal of being able to work in something you are interested in is something that can only be found in an academic profession.
-Weigh these pros and cons and consider whether or not to continue your education.
+However, the appeal of being able to work in a field that interests you is undeniably unique to academic professions.
+Consider these pros and cons before deciding whether or not to pursue further studies.

 A guide to books for those considering pursuing a doctoral program